USS Ashland (LSD-1): World War II

-1950 – 1957
+1950–1957

 Ashland was recommissioned on 27 December 1950 and completed her shakedown training at San Diego in February 1951.
 She sailed for the East Coast in April and reported to the Maryland Shipbuilding and Drydock Company, Baltimore, Maryland, on 2 May for additional alterations.
 The ship's first assignment upon leaving the yard was Operation Bluejay, held in conjunction with the Military Sea Transportation Service (MSTS).
 From June to September, she was deployed to Thule, Greenland.
 In September, Ashland left Greenland and sailed to the Caribbean for two months of operations before returning to Norfolk in November for the remainder of the year.

 The ship headed back toward the Caribbean in January 1953 for a month-long cruise.
 She arrived back in the Virginia Capes area in February and remained there until mid-June.
 On 14 June, Ashland commenced a trip to the North Atlantic and operated in those waters through mid-August.
 In September, she took on board two French submarines and seven French naval personnel for transportation to the West Coast.
 The vessel transited the Panama Canal on 10 October and touched at San Diego on the 14th.
 She returned to Norfolk in October and resumed service along the East Coast.

 From April to June 1955, the ship underwent repairs at the Philadelphia Naval Shipyard and then proceeded to Newport, Rhode Island, for underway training.
-On 20 September, she got underway for Operation Sunec, which took her to Thule, Greenland, and ports in Labrador and Newfoundland.
+On 20 September, she got underway for Operation Sunec/Operation Bluenose with Task Force 150, which took her to Thule, Greenland, and ports in Labrador and Newfoundland.
 After returning in December, Ashland entered an upkeep period lasting through February 1956.
 She then received further repairs at Baltimore.
 In April, the ship took part in amphibious exercises at Vieques Island, Puerto Rico.
 Following this evolution, she made a reserve training cruise to Bermuda.
 In July, the vessel embarked Army personnel and equipment at NS Argentia, Newfoundland, and sailed on 19 July as part of the DEW line resupply mission.
 This operation lasted through 8 October.

-On 1 November, Ashland was transferred to the control of Commander, Naval Air Forces, Atlantic, for alterations enabling the ship to tend aircraft.
+On 1 November, Ashland was transferred to the control of Commander, Naval Air Force Atlantic, for alterations enabling the ship to tend aircraft.
 By July 1957, she was configured to handle six P5M-2 aircraft.
 The ship deployed to the Caribbean from 1 August to mid-September.
 At the conclusion of this assignment, the dock landing ship was decommissioned on 14 September 1957 and placed in the Norfolk Group of the Atlantic Reserve Fleet.